Still got questions?Can you send me a free sample product (razor/shaving cream/aftershave/etc.)?

 The first is the HeadBlade.
 It's a product sold by a company in California.
 They have a webpage at www.headblade.com, which contains a lot of information about the product.
 You can purchase their product through the page, also.
 I have tried and reviewed this product, so you can check it out on this page.

 The second is the DOVO Headshaver.
-There's a review of it here; it's available for purchase from Classic Shaving.
+There’s a review of it here.

 One person who asked this question insisted that there is another product designed for head-shaving besides the HeadBlade, and it was electric in nature.
-Generally speaking, most electric shavers can be used to shave one's head, though they're not specifically designed for it (see this question).
+Generally speaking, most electric shavers can be used to shave one’s head, though they’re not specifically designed for it.

 An anonymous visitor recently pointed out the Wahl Baldfader.
 It can be purchased from Amazon and other retailers.
 The Baldfader is "an ultra-close clipper with fine-tooth, surgical steel blades that create and maintain today's extremely close fades to bald hair styles", according to Amazon's description.
 I don't think this is the product I was originally asked about, but it might serve someone's needs.